Commitment to fair and free global trade

 Promoting sustainable supply chains

-Working in partnership with international organisations such as the EU, the UN, the International Labor Organisation (ILO), the OECD, as well as multilateral forums such as G7, G20 and the Asia-Europe Meeting (ASEM), the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+Working in partnership with international organisations such as the EU, the UN, the International Labour Organisation (ILO), the OECD, as well as multilateral forums such as G7, G20 and the Asia-Europe Meeting (ASEM), the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › is campaigning for a level playing field and sustainable supply chains.
 It is paying particular attention to the responsibility that German businesses have for their supply chains.
-A 2018/2019 review of the implementation of the NAP revealed that voluntary measures alone are not enough to ensure that businesses are fully meeting their duties of care.
-In response, the Federal Government developed legislation that requires businesses to identify and combat human rights Human rights The respect and strengthening of human rights worldwide are a cornerstone of German Federal Government policy.
+In 2019, the Federal Government developed legislation that requires businesses to identify and combat human rights Human rights The respect and strengthening of human rights worldwide are a cornerstone of German Federal Government policy.
 Together with its EU partners it is committed to protecting and continually advancing human rights standards throughout the world.
 This occurs in close collaboration with the institutions… Read more › risks in their supply chains.
 Under the LkSG law, businesses are also required to help victims of human rights violations access compensation.
 The law applies to businesses based in Germany as well as the offices and branches of foreign businesses with at least 1,000 employees.
-From 2023 it will apply to businesses with more than 3,000 employees and from 2024 for businesses with 1,000 or more employees.
+It came into force at the beginning of 2024.
 It also makes businesses responsible for safety at work, adequate pay, the right to join a trades union, preventing child and forced labour, protecting the rights of indigenous people and protecting the environment at every stage of the supply chain.

 The Federal Government is also campaigning for the creation of European duty of care regulations.
 These would include duties to protect the environment and climate, in addition to protecting human rights.